pprunty/manim-interactive/README.md

 make video
 ```

-> **Warning:** Running these commands also copies the `custom_config.yml` from `projects/guides` to the project root.
+> [!WARNING]   Running these commands also copies the `custom_config.yml` from `projects/guides` to the project root.
 This file is used by Manim key bindings in Sublime Text Editor for interactive workflows.

 After running these commands, you can export animations in the new resolution by running: